SleepyLoser/UnityGif/README.md

    3. `Ready` : The GIF texture has been loaded
    4. `Playing` : GIF is playing
    5. `Pause` : The GIF is paused
-   * The `clear()` function is used to destroy the texture data of the GIF, and the GIF will be decoded again the next time it is played.
+   * The 'clear()' function is used to destroy the texture data of the GIF and stop all operations on the related GIF, and the GIF will be decoded (made of texture) again after the next play.
 4. If you need to change the filter mode or wrap mode of the GIF texture (which has not been decoded) while playing, directly on the `GifImage.Instance.FilterMode` or `GifImage.Instance.WrapMode` assignment.
 If the GIF has already been decoded, it needs to be re-decoded (use `Clear()` to clear the old data and then use `Play()` to re-decode). **Note: Texture mode acts on global decoding!!!**

 ## To-do list